Retired

 Kerry

 the next time she takes a nap pull out the drill.
-I caught mine gone to the store one day. it's my car but she was against it so I figured what the heck what can she do once the hole is drilled lol. all kidding aside she was ok with it after a day or two.
+I caught mine gone to the store one day. it's my car but she was against it so I figured what the heck what can she do once the hole is drilled lol. :basketball: all kidding aside she was ok with it after a day or two.

 This is almost the only place you can put a radio in the caliber but you can make it removable fairly easy.